 1.4 If needed, hand off to EnergizeCT modeler at 100% DD - Participate in one meeting with EnergizeCT Sponsors and the EnergizeCT Sponsors' own energy modeler (if different from the EnergizeCT Net Zero TA Consultant) at the end of DD to hand off the project.
-1.5 Minimum Requirements Document (MRD) and Back-of-House Savings Calculator - Review final project drawings at 100% CD to create MRD and use energy modeler's final memo to fill out the Path 1 Back-of-House Savings Calculator tool.
-Complete the Path 1 Project Review Checklist to affirm that all tasks have been completed. • Deliverables: MRD, completed Path 1 Back-of-House Savings Calculator, and Path 1 Project Review Checklist • Turnaround Time: Within 2 weeks from receipt of construction documents.
+If the EnergizeCT Net Zero consultant will be the same as the EnergizeCT energy modeler, this scope item is not needed.
 Task 2 Additional Net Zero Consultant Services (Begin in feasibility or early SD to complete by 100% DD) 2.1 Load Reduction Analysis- Analyze and provide specific recommendations for load reduction strategies, such as window-to-wall ratios, insulation levels, infiltration, shading strategies, and glazing properties with goals of load reduction, optimized daylighting and meeting the EUI target.
 Strategies should be optimized relative to one another.
 Assume meetings with the design team to review results. • Deliverable: Memo detailing recommended load reduction strategies. • Turnaround Time: In accordance with Customer's Schedule 2.2 HVAC System Selection Analysis- Collaborate with the mechanical system design engineers to provide parametric energy analysis for up to three (3) HVAC system options.
-Assume meetings with design team to review results. • Provide recommendations for the 3 system options and ways to optimize each. • Show expected building EUIs under all HVAC scenarios analyzed. ◊ Deliverable: Spreadsheet/analysis/report showing results. ◊ Turnaround Time: In accordance with Customer's Schedule 2.3 Life Cycle Cost Analysis- Provide LCCA for systems under consideration to allow the design teams to make informed decisions at critical milestones of the project.
+Assume meetings with design team to review results. ■ Provide recommendations for the 3 system options and ways to optimize each. ■ Show expected building EUIs under all HVAC scenarios analyzed. □ Deliverable: Spreadsheet/analysis/report showing results. □ Turnaround Time: In accordance with Customer's Schedule 2.3 Life Cycle Cost Analysis- Provide LCCA for systems under consideration to allow the design teams to make informed decisions at critical milestones of the project.
 The project team is to provide cost data for the parameters under study.
 Assume meetings with design team to review results. • Deliverable: LCCA spreadsheet/analysis showing results. • Turnaround Time: In accordance with Customer's Schedule 2.4 Plug-Load Inventory & Load Reduction Analysis, and Assessment of Modeling Inputs - Subtasks to be considered: Inventory equipment anticipated for installation in the project in terms of expected wattage and use schedules; use industry research to assess expected energy use, make recommendations for reducing plug loads, make recommendations for modeling assumptions.
 Assume meetings with design team to review results. • Deliverable: Plug load memo /analysis showing results. • Turnaround Time: In accordance with Customer's Schedule